openstack/swift/doc/source/deployment_guide.rst

 ----------------------------

 Swift uses paste.deploy to manage server configurations.
-Default configuration options are set in the `[DEFAULT]` section, and any options specidifed there can be overriden in any of the other sections.
+Default configuration options are set in the `[DEFAULT]` section, and any options specified there can be overridden in any of the other sections.

 ---------------------------
 Object Server Configuration